 Primary Focus: Students will identify the connection between vertebrates and invertebrates.
-TEKS 3.7.C spine, backbone vertebrates, animals that have a backbone invertebrates, animals that do not have a backbone
+[RI.3.3]

 VOCABULARY FOR READING

 • The following are vocabulary words used in this lesson.
 Preview the words with the students before the lesson and refer back to them at appropriate times.
 The words also appear in the glossary in the back of the student reader.